Discriminative Topic Modeling with Logistic LDA: Introduction

 A desirable property of generative models is that they can be trained in an unsupervised manner.
 In Section~\ref{sec:experiments}, we show that the grouping of items provides enough supervision to train logistic LDA in an otherwise unsupervised manner.
 We provide two approaches for training our model.
 In Section~\ref{sec:mf_llda}, we describe mean-field variational inference which can be used to train our model in an unsupervised, semi-supervised or supervised manner.
 In Section~\ref{sec:ce_llda}, we further describe an empirical risk minimization approach which can be used to optimize an arbitrary loss when labels are available.

 When topic models are applied to documents, the topics associated with individual words are usually of little interest.
 In contrast, the topics of tweets on Twitter, pins on Pinterest, or videos on YouTube are of great interest.
 Therefore, we additionally introduce a new annotated dataset of tweets which allows us to explore model's ability to infer the topics of items.
+Our code and datasets are available at \rurl{github.com/lucastheis/logistic_lda}.